NVIDIA DeepStream Example; a Face Anonymizer using Python Bindings

 This is the third article in our series on Nvidia DeepStream.
 So far, we have introduced DeepStream and its basic concepts.
 Presented here is a real-world example of how you can use this tool to make your own applications.

-You are about to read the third part of the DeepStream article series provided by Galliot.
-If you are not familiar with this Nvidia toolkit, we suggest you read this part of these articles before you continue on the following content.
+If you are not familiar with the NVIDIA DeepStream toolkit, we suggest you read this part of our DeepStream articles before you continue on the following content.

 You can find DeepStream Face Anonymization Example codes on this GitHub page.